minprog/programming-1/40 Understanding/60 Multimedia/10 problem set.md

 1. Why do filenames have extensions?
 Does a file need to have an extension to be opened?
 Why or why not?

-2. What’s the difference between additive and subtractive color mixing?
+2. What's the difference between additive and subtractive color mixing?
 Give an example of a set of primary colors that can be used for each.

 3. What is the color depth of a black-and-white, monochrome image?